Michigan Court of Appeals; Docket #354137; Unpublished

 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

-In this unanimous unpublished per curiam decision, the Court of Appeals reversed the trial court’s denial of Defendants Corrigan Enterprises, Inc. (“Corrigan”) and Justin Prall’s motion for summary disposition, in which they argued that the no-fault act—MCL 500.3135, specifically—applied to Plaintiff Guiseppe Balsamo’s lawsuit, which arose out of an injury Balsamo sustained while unloading construction equipment from a trailer.
-The Court of Appeals held that Balsamo’s lawsuit was, in fact, a third-party tort case under MCL 500.3135(1), not a general negligence action.
+In this unanimous unpublished per curiam decision, the Court of Appeals reversed the trial court’s denial of Defendants Corrigan Enterprises, Inc. (“Corrigan”) and Justin Prall’s motion for summary disposition, in which the defendants argued that the no-fault act—MCL 500.3135, specifically—applied to Plaintiff Guiseppe Balsamo’s lawsuit, which arose out of an injury Balsamo sustained while unloading construction equipment from a trailer.
+The Court of Appeals held that Balsamo’s lawsuit was, in fact, a third-party tort case which should have been brought under the no-fault act, not a general negligence action.

 Balsamo was injured on a construction site while attempting to assist Prall in unloading a roller machine from the back of a flatbed trailer.
 Prall had arrived at the construction site moments prior, parked his vehicle, and solicited Balsamo’s support in removing the roller machine from the trailer, which was icy and wet.
 Balsamo got on top of the trailer and inside the roller machine to try and control it as Prall stood to the side and operated the trailer lift with a remote control.
 As Prall lifted and tilted the trailer, the roller machine became unsteady, ultimately sliding off the side of the trailer, falling to the ground, and pinning Balsamo underneath it.
 Balsamo then sued Prall and his employer, Corrigan, asserting general negligence claims against them.
 Prall and Corrigan filed a motion thereafter arguing that Balsamo’s claims were governed by the no-fault act and that their liability was therefore limited by the statutory provisions of the no-fault act.
 The trial court disagreed and denied their motion.